sap-linuxlab/community.sap_ha_cluster_qa/ansible_collections/sap/cluster_qa/roles/tec02/README.md

-TEC01
+TEC02
 =========

-This Role extracts information to verify the Name and version of the 3rd-party HA software and ensure it is delivered correctly.
-The name and the version of the used HA software is important information when the configuration of an SAP system should be shown.
+This Role extracts information to verify that there are no errors in the HA configuration as per HACheckConfig module in HA interface

 Requirements
 ------------